 First flatbed laser system with dual laser sources.

-The multi-colour option allowed the automatic colouring of multi-coloured stamp cartridges for the first time in 2004.
+The multi-color option allowed the automatic coloring of multi-colored stamp cartridges for the first time in 2004.

 First flatbed laser with a vanadate laser source.

 The FineMarker was introduced in 2004.
 With this laser machine, metals can be marked directly on a flatbed laser without tools